gatheluck/FourierHeatmap/README.md

 # FourierHeatmap

-This is an unofficial pytorch implementation of Fourier Heat Map which is prosed in the paper, [A Fourier Perspective on Model Robustness in Computer Vision [Yin+, NeurIPS2019]](https://arxiv.org/abs/1906.08988).
+This is an unofficial pytorch implementation of Fourier Heat Map which is proposed in the paper, [A Fourier Perspective on Model Robustness in Computer Vision [Yin+, NeurIPS2019]](https://arxiv.org/abs/1906.08988).

 Fourier Heat Map allows to investigate the sensitivity of CNNs to high and low frequency corruptions via a perturbation analysis in the Fourier domain.